versionone/openAgile/Evolve/Charter.md

 # openAgile Evolve Charter

-The charter of the openAgile Evolve team is to understand and improve the integrity and maintainability of all the integrations owned by VersionOne, and to improve VersionOne platform developer engagement and support.
-The Evolve team will be short-lived as it will exist only as long as needed to complete and/or transition ownership of the major themes that the team was created to address.
+The charter of the openAgile Evolve team is to improve the integrity and maintainability of all the integrations owned by VersionOne, and to improve VersionOne platform developer engagement and support.
+The Evolve team will be short-lived as it will exist only as long as needed to complete and/or transition ownership of the areas that the team was created to address.
 The Evolve team will dissolve once all exit criteria have been met.

 The Evolve team will swarm around the following themes: